Ed Stevens, DBA

 First, there may not be an entry for ‘larry’ in your tnsnames.
 In that case you get “ORA-12154: TNS:could not resolve the connect identifier specified”.
 I’ll expand on the various reasons “larry” may not have been found at a later date, but make no mistake, if you receive a ORA-12154, it is an absolute certainty your request never got past this point.
 You are wasting your time trying to solve this by looking at your listener.
 If you can’t place a telephone call because you don’t know the number (can’t find your telephone directory – aka “tnsnames.ora” – or can’t find the party you are looking for listed in it – no entry for larry) you don’t look for problems at the telephone switchboard.

-Maybe there was an entry for “myserver” in the local hosts file, but it specified a bad IP address.
-This will result in “ORA-12545: Connect failed because target host or object does not exist”
+Maybe there was an entry for “myserver” in the local hosts file or the DNS server, but it specified an IP address that does not exist on the network or is otherwise unreachable.
+This will result in “ORA-12170: TNS:Connect timeout occurred”.

-Maybe the IP was good, there is a listener at myhost, it is listening on the specified port, but doesn’t know about SERVICE_NAME = curley.
+Maybe the IP was good, there is a listener at myhost, it is listening on the specified port, but doesn’t know about SERVICE_NAME=curley.
 “ORA-12514: TNS:listener does not currently know of service requested in connect descriptor”

 Ok, that is how we get *from* the client connection request *to* the listener.
 What about the listener’s part of all this?